LorenzoZaccagnini/old-lorenzozaccagnini.github.io/content/posts/simple-rust-oracle.md

 ## 2. What is an oracle?

 Most of the time is a simple service that listens to events on the blockchain and updates the state of the smart contract.
 It can also be a smart contract that is called by other smart contracts to get external data.
-In this case we will develop a simple service that will listen to events on the ethereum blockchain, more precisely the transfer event of CryptoKitties NFTs.
+In this case we will develop a simple service that will listen to events on the ethereum blockchain, more precisely the transfer event of ENS NFTs.

 Different types of oracles exist, some of them are: